 Early Life

-Odd Reitan was born in Trondheim, Norway, on September 11, 1951, to Ole Reitan and Margit Aarhaug, who were single-store grocers.
-His upbringing instilled in him a deep understanding of the grocery business from an early age.
+Odd Reitan was born in Trondheim, Norway, on September 11, 1951, to Ole Reitan and Margit Aarhaug, who operated a small grocery store.
+Growing up in this environment, he gained early exposure to the retail industry, learning about inventory management, customer interactions, and business operations.

 Rise to Success